charlesjhill/senior-design/Project-Description.md

 ## Project Abstract

-Collecting measured datasets for machine learning problems is logistically infeasible for many modalities and domains of research.
-Using synthetic data presents an opportunity to bring machine learning to these domains at an economic scale.
-The degree of similarity necessary between synthetic or altered data and measured data to achieve a particular level of performance has been henceforth unstudied, however.
-This research intends to fill this gap by examining this important, but under-studied problem.
+Collecting measured datasets for machine learning problems is infeasible for many domains of research.
+Using synthetic data presents an opportunity to bring machine learning to these domains economically.
+This research intends to study the degree of similarity necessary between synthetic data and measured data to achieve a particular level of performance, a henceforth largely unstudied problem.